vladigleba/vladigleba.github.io/posts/basics/standards.md

 > For *they that are after the flesh do mind the things of the flesh; but they that are after the Spirit the things of the Spirit*.
 For to be carnally minded is death; but to be spiritually minded is life and peace.
 Because *the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be*.
 So then they that are in the flesh cannot please God.
 {% ct 'Romans 8:5-8' %}

 The principles of Jesus are for those who are looking to be led by His Spirit.
 The world lacks spiritual discernment, so it will consider the things of God as foolishness.
-In fact, uncoverted people would be find heaven a bore because their love for worldy things could never be satisfied.
+In fact, unconverted people would find heaven a bore because their love for worldly things could never be satisfied.
 This is why Jesus wants to change our tastes here on earth by calling us to be separate from the world {% rf '2 Corinthians 6:17' %} because the truth is we cannot serve two masters {% rf 'Matthew 6:24' %}.

 Many try to follow Christ while staying as close as possible to the world, but a house divided against itself cannot stand {% rf 'Matthew 12:25' %}.
 Moreover, Jesus will never withhold from us anything that is good {% rf 'Psalm 84:11' %} but only those things that are harmful.
 We may not always understand why He asks us to do certain things, but motivated by love, we can give Him the benefit of the doubt, trusting that He always has our best interest in mind.